ForNeVeR/msdn-delocalizer/README.md

 may choose to not deal with localization at all, and always look for English pages.

-msdn-delocalizer is a browser extension that will automatically delocalize Microsoft documentation pages, such as MSDN or docs.microsoft.com.
+msdn-delocalizer is a browser (Chrome, Firefox) extension that will automatically delocalize Microsoft documentation pages, such as MSDN or docs.microsoft.com.

 ![Screenshot required by Chrome Web Store][screenshot]